oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 The Value of the cryptographic hash representation (`value`) has value type `string` of `32` or more characters with `pattern` (regular expression):

 ```
-    ^[0-9a-fA-F]{32,}$
+    ^[0-9a-f]{32,}$
 ```

-The Value of the cryptographic hash attribute contains the cryptographic hash value in hexadecimal representation.
+The Value of the cryptographic hash attribute contains the cryptographic hash value in lowercase hexadecimal representation.

 *Examples 2:*<a id='full-product-name-type-product-identification-helper-hashes-eg-2'></a><a id='sec-3-1-3-3-2-eg-2'></a><a id='example-12'></a>